Breaking isolation project

-Currently the plan is to hold workshops in person in November 2020 and spring 2021 (subject to any Covid-19 restrictions at that time).
+Currently the plan is to hold workshops in November 2020 and spring 2021 (subject to any Covid-19 restrictions at that time).
 They will be open to anyone with M.E. aged 10 to 18 years.

 By participating in these workshops, we hope young people will feel less lonely, have improved self-esteem and build positive relationships.